DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

 They spent an hour questioning her.
 Ethics.
 Limits.
 What she'd do with capability if she gained it.
 Every answer thoughtful, careful, honest.

 "We'll take you," Jason said finally.
 "As our first student.
-But understand—this is experimental.
+But understandâ€”this is experimental.
 We're learning to teach while teaching you.
 There will be mistakes."

 "I understand," Kira said, eyes wet.
 "Thank you.
 You have no idea what this means."